-Korean youtube channels and media that can be comprehensible for beginners!
-There is an abridged 'complete beginner' list to cover your first hundred hours.
+Korean youtube channels and media: superbeginner video comprehensible input all the way to beginner podcasts!
+There aren't a lot of TPRS resources for Korean at this level, so many preschooler/kids shows are included.
+There is an abridged 'complete beginner' list to cover your first hundred hours on my profile.
 Everything is vaguely ordered by difficulty.
-For the OG Immersion purists: levels two and three.

 A great playlist for the first few hours of Korean input - it's not long, but it's excellent for the absolute basics!